IwanTen/L5-website/docs/download.md

 1. Download and install [Love2d](https://www.love2d.org/) with the free and simple installer
 2. Download L5.lua
-3. Create a new main.lua file and write your L5 code in there.
+3. Make a new folder for your project.
+Inside it create a `main.lua` file to write your code in.
 Be sure to include `require ("L5")` in the top of your program.
-Save your program in the same folder as L5.lua.
+Add a copy of L5.lua to your folder.

 ## Running your program